PEERLESS PRODUCTIONS

 Picture

-PeerLess is the only professional disability theatre company in the region and the success of our past productions have demonstrated a fierce need for for this type of arts organization in Kingston.
 Our premiere production of Rare written by Judith Thompson, featuring 6 local arists living with Down syndrome was a massive success.
 Not only did the production sell out completely before it even opened, but we were able to partner with the original Toronto cast and offer workshops to aspiring professional disabled performers.
 These workshops, all led by professional artists living with Down Syndrome were offered free of cost and unfortunately we had to turn people away.
 For many of the audience members and workshop participants this was the first time that they had seen themselves represented onstage and/or in a leadership capacity in the arts.
 Additionally, it demonstrated to them that living with a disability should not be a barrier to a career in the arts.
 For our next production we commissioned Jacob Ballantyne, a young man living with Down syndrome to write a play which we workshopped, rehearsed and produced.
-The success of this production, entitled Down Syndrome by the Dozen, demonstrated that disabled artists' stories deserve to be told.
-Like Rare, this production was completely sold out and the accompanying workshops were oversubscribed.

 Powered by Create your own unique website with customizable templates.